IO42630/about-java/src/1z0-815/Chapter-03.md

 ##### Numeric Promotion
 Not at assignment, but each time an operation takes place, the following rules are applied in the following order:
-1. byte/short/char are promoted to int before being used with a binary arithmetic operator.
+1. `byte` , `short` , `char` are promoted to `int` before being used with a binary arithmetic operator.
-    1. unary operators are excluded from this rule (++short is still short)
+    *  unary operators are excluded from this rule (`++short` is still `short`)
 1. IF operands have different data types,
-    1. IF both operands are integer, THEN promote operands to the "largest" data type.
+    * IF both operands are integer, THEN promote operands to the "largest" data type.
-    1. IF one operand is floating-point, THEN promote integer operands to floating-point operands.
+    * IF one operand is floating-point, THEN promote integer operands to floating-point operands.
 1. The result of the operation has the same data type as the promoted operands.

         short w = 14;
         float x = 13;
         double y = 30;